Last Updated on October 24, 2022

 Is breakout trading profitable?

-If you are searching for breakout strategies on the web you’ll find plenty of articles showing graphs and trendlines of how to trade breakouts.
-There are triangles, wedges, support, resistance, head and shoulder, etc. The list goes on.
+If you are searching for breakout strategies or systems on the web you’ll find plenty of articles showing graphs and trendlines of how to trade breakouts.
+There are triangles, wedges, support, resistance, head and shoulders strategy, etc. The list goes on.

 Perhaps all these formations work, but the main problem is that they are very difficult to quantify.
 Unfortunately, in our opinion, because you can’t quantify them, they are mostly worthless.
 Why are they worthless?

 Because they are all based on hindsight and anecdotal evidence.
-The only way you can find out if a breakout is profitable is by making strict buy and sell rules.
+The only way you can find out if a breakout is profitable is by making strict buy and sell rules to create a complete system.
 We are not saying discretionary trading can’t be done.
 Some traders use discretionary rules and are successful.
 Congrats to them.